For document presentation you have to book an appointment time registering for the document legalisation service.

 Documents for legalisation are to be submitted directly to the Consular Department of the Ministry of Foreign Affairs (or via courier, but cannot be submitted by post).
 Please note that documents submitted by courier are legalised in the order of the date of receipt, but due to the dramatic increase in the number of documents received by courier, it is taking longer than usual to process them.
-Apostille Certificate is issued at the Consular Department only for documents originating from Lithuania and submitted via diplomatic representations and consular posts of the Republic of Lithuania, as well as for documents within legal aid applications submitted by courts, prosecutor''''''''s offices and pre-trial investigation institutions of the Republic of Lithuania.
+Apostille Certificate is issued at the Consular Department only for documents originating from Lithuania and submitted via diplomatic representations and consular posts of the Republic of Lithuania, as well as for documents within legal aid applications submitted by courts, prosecutors’ offices and pre-trial investigation institutions of the Republic of Lithuania.